 Ingredients

-• liquid or gel food colouring as needed
+- liquid or gel food coloring as needed

 Instructions

-• In a small bowl, add some food colouring to the applesauce and stir until the colour is evenly distributed throughout.
+- In a small bowl, add some food coloring to the applesauce and stir until the color is evenly distributed throughout.

-• Repeat the previous steps with as many colours are you would like to make, then give it to your child to play with.
+- Repeat the previous steps with as many colors are you would like to make, then give it to your child to play with.
 Play dough can be stored in a zip-top bag in the fridge for up to 3 days when not in use.

 Notes